-Think of a design system as the digital equivalent of a brand manual for your client.
+Think of a design system as the digital equivalent of a brand manual.
 Once stored on a shelf in a massive binder, these guides offered a physical record of all the rules governing the visual representation of a brand in print.

 Design Systems Offer More Than a Library of Components

-When successfully implemented, a design system provides your clients with a single source of truth for design and development of their brand’s digital presence.
-But along with providing their marketing, product, and development teams with a tool outlining a framework for consistent design, design systems are flexible enough to encompass a broad assortment of guidelines.
+When successfully implemented, a design system provides you with a single source of truth for design and development of the brand’s digital presence.
+But along with providing marketing, product, and development teams with a tool outlining a framework for consistent design, design systems are flexible enough to encompass a broad assortment of guidelines.

 Along with outlining a brand’s digital components, design systems also provide resources to resolve design issues as they arise.
 The documentation should also include:

-- Company values and design philosophy: The principles guiding how your client views its mission and approaches its customers are vital tools to inform your client’s designers and developers.
+- Company values and design philosophy: The principles guiding how your organization views its mission and approaches its customers are vital tools to inform your client’s designers and developers.

 - Brand voice and tone guidelines: How a brand speaks to its users further informs how design elements are created and developed.

-- Content writing guide: Similar to brand voice, a documented style guide will inform those on your client’s content creation side how to write about the brand and engage with users.
+- Content writing guide: Similar to brand voice, a documented style guide will inform those on the content creation side how to write about the brand and engage with users.

-- Animation philosophy: Outlining standards for when and how to apply motion graphics to your client’s products will further inform decision-making for their design and development teams.
+- Animation philosophy: Outlining standards for when and how to apply motion graphics to your products will further inform decision-making for design and development teams.

-- Coding standards: Specific guidelines will encourage developers to follow your client’s best practices to minimize errors and reduce technical debt.
+- Coding standards: Specific guidelines will encourage developers to follow best practices to minimize errors and reduce technical debt.

-When your clients take full advantage of a design system, they gain a tool that streamlines onboarding for new designers, developers, and content writers.
+When you take full advantage of a design system, you gain a tool that streamlines onboarding for new designers, developers, and content writers.
 A single platform can provide a vital, comprehensive reference point for a brand’s values, voice, and visual presentation that brings new team members up to speed much faster.

 Plus, incorporating a single source of truth that’s available across the organization facilitates better collaboration.
 For example, any designer can access the design system to view content guidelines, which can then inform their process.
 And content writers can view how a component will appear on the page to understand character limits or other design specifications.